EA185/OverSurgery/README.md

 4- Check GP or nurse availabilty / Check GP and nurse on duty 5- The UI for Prescription
 6- The UI for booking an appointment

-Things need to be done:
+7- The UI for (Check GP and nurse)
-1- Book an appointment
+8- Extend Prescription
-2- Print Result
+9- The UI for Print result
-3- Extend Prescription
+10- Print Result

-4- The UI for (Check GP and nurse)
+Semi-Done:
-5- The UI for Print result
+1- Book/change/cancel an appointment